brianhuster/live-preview.nvim/README.md

 Since this is a young project, there should be a lot of rooms for improvements.
 If you would like to contribute to this project, please feel free to open an issue or a pull request.

+## TODO
+- [x] Support for KaTex
+- [x] Support for Katex in Markdown
+- [ ] Autoscroll in the browser as you scroll in the Markdown and AsciiDoc files in Neovim
+- [ ] Support for diagrams in AsciiDoc

 ## Acknowledgements
 * [glacambre/firenvim](https://github.com/glacambre/firenvim) for the sha1 function
 * [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) and [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) for the idea inspiration